 I am completing my dissertation in the Rhetoric and Technical and Scientific Communication program at the University of Minnesota.
 I have taught face-to-face, online, and hybrid courses for the past ~10 years, and I helped establish one of the first digital humanities projects in Minnesota.
 I taught at the University of Minnesota and the University of Wisconsin-Stout.

-I study and teach writing and rhetoric in relation to digital spaces and the Internet, focusing on authority and power dynamics within discourse communities.
-I often use case study, qualitative research, actor-network theory, and critical discourse analysis in my research, and, pedagogically, I favor a modified liberatory and critical model, which I call critical digital pedagogy (a term that has gained traction among others in the last five years).
+I study and teach rhetoric and writing in relation to digital spaces and the Internet, focusing on authority and power dynamics within discourse communities.
+I often use case study, qualitative research, actor-network theory, and critical discourse analysis in my research, and, pedagogically, I favor a modified liberatory and critical model, called critical digital pedagogy (a term that has gained traction among others over the last several years).

-If you have questions about my critical digital pedagogy, my research, or my teaching, please email me.
+If you have questions about the information you find in this space, please email me.

 –Trent M Kays